 Our Amended and Restated Bylaws (the "Bylaws") provide that the number of members of our Board shall be fixed by the Board from time to time.
 Our Board is currently fixed at six members.
-However, as described above, after careful consideration we have elected to reduce the size of our Board from six to five directors following Dr. Barrett's departure from our Board, effective as of the date of the Annual Meeting.
 Our Board is divided into three classes with staggered three-year terms.
 The Nominating and Corporate Governance Committee is responsible for identifying individuals that it believes are qualified to become Board members.